 Performance target Means of achievement Assessment of performance Community engagement The community is involved in the recognition and reporting of public risk.
 Prompt response to reports of hazards on community land.
 Annual review of response times.
 Facilities development The recreation facilities and landscape of the parks meet the future needs of the community.
-Detailed design, construction and establishment of park facilities as described in the Open Space Masterplan (see Appendix C).
+Detailed design, construction and establishment of park facilities as described in the Open Space Masterplan addressing each park (see Appendix C).
 Audit against masterplan at time of determining the relevant Construction Certificate.
 Awareness of risks Park users are aware of hazards and risks.
 Signage alerting park users of hazards, risks and prohibiting dangerous behaviour is well placed and appropriately maintained.
 Signage in place.
-Anti-social behaviour Discouragement of anti- social behaviour.
+Anti-social behaviour Discouragement of antisocial behaviour.
 Removal of graffiti and clean-up of rubbish within 72 hours of report.
+Lock gates to car parks if anti-social behaviour is a problem.
 Annual audit of clean up response times.
 Safety and risk manageme nt Recreation equipment, carparks, fences and infrastructure is maintained in accordance with acceptable standards.
 Ensure damaged or dangerous equipment, fences and infrastructure is removed or replaced.
 Quarterly inspections.
 Public safety The health and safety of park users is not threatened by contact with dogs.
 Include "dog on lead at all times" in park signage.
+Number of complaints received.
 Water safety All park users are aware of safety around dams and water bodies.
 Warning signage is in place notifying of safety risks at dams and water bodies including prohibiting diving.
 Signage in place.
 Playground safety Playground users are safe from nearby hazards.
 Fencing maintained around playgrounds.
-Annual inspection fencing.
-Dog safety • Dogs and dog owners are catered for without increasing risks to other park users.
-Maintain fenced 'dog off leash' area with signage, faeces collection bags and dog owner seating.
+Annual inspection of fencing.
+Dog safety Dogs and dog owners are catered for without increasing risks to other park users.
+Maintain fenced (and earthed) 'dog off leash' area with signage, faeces collection bags and dog owner seating.
+Number of complaints about dog off leash in parkland.